Freemelt® ONE

 Freemelt® ONE is versatile and user friendly.
 The machine is rigidly supported by a frame structure without an outer shell, giving open access to all ports on the vacuum chamber.
 If needed, the frame is easily modified to support third-party R&D equipment connected to the system.
 There are two operating sides to separate powder handling from machine operation:

-The door side – where the operator loads powder into the vacuum chamber and take out built parts
+Where the operator loads powder into the vacuum chamber and take out built parts.

-The viewport side – where the operator is observing and controlling the E-PBF process
+Where the operator is observing and controlling the E-PBF process.

 Vacuum chamber interior